ericsonga/APCSAReview/_sources/SearchSort/binarySearch.rst

      {
         int[] arr1 = {-20, 3, 15, 81, 432};

+        // test when the target is in the middle int index = binarySearch(arr1,15);
+        System.out.println(index);

-        // test when the target is in the array int index = binarySearch(arr1,-20);
+        // test when the target is the first item in the array index = binarySearch(arr1,-20);
         System.out.println(index);

         // test when the target is in the array - last